sktime/tsfm-onnx/README.md

 to ONNX.
 Every design decision, failure, and fix is documented, so the same process can be repeated on other models.

-> Note: this is an unofficial project that is not affiliated with or endorsed
+> Note: this is a project by `sktime` - the vendor agnostic framework for time-series models.
-> by any of the model authors.
+> It is not affiliated with, or endorsed by, any third party model providers, e.g., Amazon.

 ![The app: Toto-2 int8 forecasting the airline passengers series, with the model picker, precision switch, and backtest slider](docs/screenshots/app.png)